If you are in crisis, please call 911. For non-emergent needs, call Paragon Behavioral Health Connections at 720-610-2670.

 “Sharing my story is important for those of us who go through trauma, tragic loss, frustrations, depression, or suicidal thoughts to find the hope and resources to not feel alone.”

-There is a problem in our society recognizing the normality of dealing with mental health issues.
-These dark feelings can look different for everyone ranging from anxiety in your day to day schedule, to deep depressions that fluctuate with the change in seasons.
+Our society struggles to recognize the normality of dealing with mental health issues and emotional ups and downs.
+Struggles and dark feelings can look different for everyone ranging from anxiety in your day to day schedule, to deep depressions that fluctuate with the change in seasons.
 Perhaps you have a hereditary chemical imbalance or are recovering from a recent traumatic event or loss in your life.
 Regardless of what type of mental health issue you are dealing with, the negative stigma given to these issues from society standards can be debilitating to your recovery.

 Stigma around mental health issues can be heavy, oppressive, and burdensome.
 It can feel scary and lonely, creating questions like “what’s wrong with me,” or “no one else can relate.”
 The fear of being judged or misunderstood is powerful due to unfavorable societal stigmas.
 Maybe you notice a shift or change in someone close to you but are unsure how to approach them and check in because of the difficult topic.